JacobVanzella/AdventOfCode2021/README.md

 ## Day 10:
 ### Part 1 & 2
 Simple Push-Pop queue, we've all seen one of these.
 I'm not a big fan of the way I used the switch statements so liberally.
 There's probably a more compact way we could do this using maps or something, but this works.

+## Day 11
+### Part 1 & 2
+Another chance to use our lovely graph travesing friends, this time we use a breadth first search to iterate over the neighbouring Dumbos and increment their counts.